fehmi/simply.js/docs/framer.md

 ?> If a CORS error occurs, Simply.js will attempt to fetch the file using a proxy.
 A random parameter is also added to the URL to prevent caching and always fetch the latest version.

-We pass the value of the message property to our Simply.js component.
+The value of the message property is passed to our Simply.js component.

 <img src="docs/images/framer-hello-world.jpg">

 ### Accessing Props

-You can access all the properties defined in your Framer code component from within your Simply.js component.
-When any of these props change in Framer, the values in your Simply.js component are automatically updated.
+All properties defined in your Framer code component are accessible from within your Simply.js component.
+When any of these properties change in Framer, the corresponding values in your Simply.js component are automatically updated.

-Additionally, you can watch for prop changes by defining a special method called `propsUpdated()` inside your component.
-Here’s how:
+Additionally, you can monitor property changes by defining a special method named `propsUpdated()` within your component.
+Here's how:

 ```html
 <html>